 Just be bizarre

-Peter Collier, alias Snow Alligator Creator
+by Peter Collier, alias Snow Alligator Creator

 I guess, for many, making resolutions is simply part of the new year’s ritual.
 At the tender age of twenty-one, I made a New Year’s resolution never again to make New Year’s resolutions.
 It’s kind of like a fellow who has a bumper sticker that reads, “I Hate Bumper Stickers.”
 My problem was simply that I’m very good at keeping them.
 Already being a tea totaller, nonsmoker, nongambler, etc. I found that, at that point in my life, each new resolution narrowed the world just that much more.
 The resolutions became very obscure in design; such as; never date a woman that smokes, is bigoted, or creates nicknames for people.
 In many ways it sounds bizarre but then one of my resolutions was to always be a bit bizarre.

-Rebecca Adams, Brandon, MS
+by Rebecca Adams, Brandon, MS

 I wrote some New Year’s resolutions today and one of them was to read “Simple Abundance” every day.
 I tend to daydream a lot and then I’m disappointed in reality when I should be looking for things to appreciate in the present.